latchbio/latch/docs/source/subcommands.md

 #### `--base-image`, `-b`

-One of `opencl`, `cuda`, `docker`, `default`.
-If provided, the workflow will be built using with the specified software in the environment.
-These options are mutually exclusive.
-If not provided or `default`, will use a bare-minimum image.
+Each environment is build on one of the following base distributions:
+- `default` with no additional dependencies
+- `cuda` with Nvidia CUDA/cuDNN (cuda 11.4.2, cudnn 8) drivers
+- `opencl` with OpenCL (ubuntu 18.04) drivers
+- `docker` with the Docker daemon

+Only one option can be given at a time.
+If not provided or `default`, only the bare minimum packages to execute the workflow will be installed.

 ## `latch register`